vishvAsa/kalpAntaram/rangapriya-on-festivals/01_Axaya_TRtIyA.md

 What should be done by those people who are unable to have a holy bath directly in the *Gaṅgā* on the day of *Akshaya Tṛtīya*?
 They should sentimentally feel that the water they are going to use for bathing is *Gaṅgātīrtha* itself.
 The *jnānaGaṅgā* will bestow her divine presence in that water and sanctify them.

 We would like to conclude after discussing briefly, the time science and the science of other modalities pertaining to *Akshaya Tṛtīyā*, and sing the epilogue for the discussion of the festival.
 Here *Vijnāna* means knowledge backed by discussion “विविच्य ज्ञानम्” and knowledge distinguished by the inference obtained by the study of cause and effect. “विशिष्टं ज्ञानम्”.

-## The Science of Time

-*Śāstras* have prescribed the third day of the *Śuklapaksha* of *Vaiśākha* which happens to be the latter half of the spring season for this festival.
-It should be noted that all the limbs of the above said time, happen to be highly favourable for the observance of this festival.

-The distinction of *Vasanta* renowned as the king of seasons, has been explained in the discussion on *Ugādi*.
-Pertaining to this festival \(i.e. *Akshaya Tṛtīyā*\) it should be specially noted that grains such as barley, wheat etc., which are necessary for the worship of God and also for the offerings, arrive at homes in a ready-to-use state, in this season.

-It is not certain that all those grains in the ripened state arrive at homes in *caitra,* the first month of *Vasanta*.
-But by *Vaiśākha* they will have surely arrived at homes.
-As *Vishuvat parva* also occurs in this month, it is a month which is best both for the worship of gods and *pitṛs*.

-*Śāstras* say that the entire six months of *Uttarāyaṇa* is the day time for *devas* and the *śuklapaksha* especially is time of their delight and nourishment.
-In addition to this, if festivals like *Sankramaṇa* and *AkshyaTṛtīyā* also occur, they will be dear to *pitṛs* also.
-The time that is dear to both of them \(i.e. gods and *pitṛs*\) is the time when the centers connected with them in the temple of the human body blossom.
-And it is the time when nature gets specially propitious and takes those who worship at that time to the grace of gods easily and swifly.
-This need not be believed just because a statement is made to that effect.
-Those who honestly undertake that worship can experience it at the distinct time.
-The *Tṛtīyā* of this festival is also known by the appropriate name *“Jayā”*.
-Particularly the *Tṛtīyā of śuklapaksha* is still more auspicious.

-> नन्दा भद्रा जया रिक्ता पूर्णाः स्युस्तिथयः पुनः ।
-> पर्यायत्वेन विज्ञेया नेष्टमध्येष्टदा सिते ॥

-And if the *Tṛtīyā* which is associated with the all auspicious *Gauri,* and the *caturthī* associated with *vighnādhipa Gaṇeśa* come together, it becomes a festival of great accomplishments.

 ## Modalities \(of worship\)